envico801/anki-owasp-top-10/README.md

 Q:: What plans should be established or adopted to address security incidents?
 A:: Establish or adopt an incident response and recovery plan, such as NIST 800-61r2 or later, to effectively address security incidents.

+#### Chapter 3 - Example Attack Scenarios

+Q:: What type of attack is illustrated in this scenario?

+A children's health plan provider's website operator couldn't detect a breach due to a lack of monitoring and logging.
+An external party informed the health plan provider that an attacker had accessed and modified thousands of sensitive health records of more than 3.5 million children.
+A post-incident review found that the website developers had not addressed significant vulnerabilities.
+As there was no logging or monitoring of the system, the data breach could have been in progress since 2013, a period of more than seven years.
+A:: A09 Security Logging and Monitoring Failures

+Q:: Can you identify the type of attack happening here?

+A major Indian airline had a data breach involving more than ten years' worth of personal data of millions of passengers, including passport and credit card data.
+The data breach occurred at a third-party cloud hosting provider, who notified the airline of the breach after some time.
+A:: A09 Security Logging and Monitoring Failures

+Q:: What kind of attack is described in this situation?

+A major European airline suffered a GDPR reportable breach.
+The breach was reportedly caused by payment application security vulnerabilities exploited by attackers, who harvested more than 400,000 customer payment records.
+The airline was fined 20 million pounds as a result by the privacy regulator.
+A:: A09 Security Logging and Monitoring Failures

 ### Part XI - A10:2021-Server-Side Request Forgery

 ![icon](https://owasp.org/Top10/assets/TOP_10_Icons_Final_SSRF.png)